MileHacker Logo

 Landscape and Waterways

-Suez’s landscape is defined by its relationship with water and desert-like.
+Suez’s landscape is defined by its relationship with water and dry.
 To its east, the vast area of the Sinai Peninsula begins, marked by arid mountains and desert plains.
 To the west, the Eastern Desert stretches towards the Nile Valley.
 This blend of a busy port with the striking beauty of the desert creates a powerful visual contrast.

 The Suez Canal's Impact